$d$-balanced squeezing function: Introduction

-It follows from the definition that $S^{\Omega}_D$ is biholomorphic invariant and that its values lie in semi open interval $(0,1].$ As for squeezing function in general, a bounded domain $D$ is holomorphic homogeneous regular if its generalized squeezing function $S^{\Omega}_D$ has a positive lower bound.
+It follows from the definition that $S^{\Omega}_D$ is biholomorphic invariant and that its values lie in semi-open interval $(0,1].$ As for squeezing function in general, a bounded domain $D$ is holomorphic homogeneous regular if its generalized squeezing function $S^{\Omega}_D$ has a positive lower bound.